It's a great, big world and we’re so stoked that you’re about to get out there and explore it!

 Once you arrive, do your best to avoid naps, even when your body is screaming for one.
 Take a stroll around your neighborhood to get a sense of local life and relax in a cafe for a bit -- coffee really helps!
 No matter what, be sure to consider whether you need an extra day or two in your schedule to adjust.
 I’m guilty of breaking all of these rules every time I fly from Asia to the U.S. and back again.

 As your departure date gets closer, you may start to get more nervous as you get more excited -- this is your first time leaping out of the comfort and familiarity of your own country.
-That's kinda scary, but eases with time, trust me.
-Airports have become my comfort zone and I feel so much excitement when I go to a new place and almost always get a little misty-eyed when it’s time to leave.
-Ok, to be fair, I’ve ugly cried during take-off from beloved destinations more than a few times.
-Some quick tips I like to remind myself of before an international trip somewhere new:
+That's kinda scary, but it eases with time, trust me.
+The benefits of travel and the thrill of experiencing a new place and new people far outweigh the stress of planning that first trip.